 Flowers are beautiful.
 Flowers smell divine.
 But did you know there are flowers for cooking, and even flowers that make you feel relaxed and calm?
 When we think of flowers we often think of a beautiful bouquet we receive on the holidays, or colorful wildflowers we pick from a garden.
 Yet there are so many other flower uses that we completely forget about.
 Flowers can make a dessert taste like heaven or create aromatherapy to rest our tired souls.
 We’ve put together a list of ideas take advantage of their some of their other beautiful qualities that reach far beyond the pretty colors and fragrant bouquets.

 Yes, you read that right.
-Most people might not know this, but roses are edible and as with many edible flowers, they actually are quite tasty!
+Most people might not know this, but roses can be eaten and as with many of these kinds of flowers, they actually are quite tasty!
 Some claim they taste like a sweet apple fruit and others fail to be able to describe the taste of a rose.
 There are many recipes for the use of roses online, but a favorite is always candied rose petals, which are a great confection to decorate cookies, cakes and puddings, as well as rose jam for fantastic petit fours.
 You can also freeze roses in ice cubes, float them in punches and sprinkle them on your favorite flan.
 Remember, if you are going to use roses for any type of food, it is imperative you use organic roses that are 100% pesticide free.
 Also make sure to remove the bitter white portion of the petals.